ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 sample.
-For a full census, it is common practice to publish only a sample, as the risk of disclosure for a full sample is too high, given that we know that everyone in the country or institution is in the data (see also Section 5.6).
+For a full census, it is common practice to publish only a sample, as the risk of disclosure for a full sample is too high, given that we know that everyone in the country or institution is in the data (see also the Section
+`Special case: census data <anon_methods.html#Special case: census data` 5.6).
 Strata and sample weights can disclose information about the area or group to which an individual belongs (e.g., the weights can be linked with the geographical area or specific group in case of stratified sampling); this should be taken into account